JuliaTorrejon/juliatorrejon/docs/about.md

 University of Cambridge

 - Execute test scripts
-- Demonstrate the business condition under test and the expected results
 - Identify and analyse defects where there is deviation from expected results
 - Provide feedback to the development team
 - Ensure the work is carried out in accordance with the quality requirements
 - Ensure that own tests meet the quality standards set
-- Identify testing risks and escalates when appropriate
 - Identify improvements to testing processes
-- Follow the Quality Management System

 **<i class="fa fa-stack-overflow"></i> STACK OVERFLOW**